roa-2021/Aawhina/README.md

 - [ ] As a user I want to be able to upload a profile picture
 - [ ] As a requester I want to be able to edit a job I need help with
 - [ ] As a helper I want to be able to gain special recognition/rewards for positive reviews on my helping.
-- [ ] As a helper I want to be able to be able to view jobs on a map
+- [ ] As a helper I want to be able to view jobs on a map
 - [ ] As a helper I want to be able to search for jobs by type
 - [ ] As a helper I want to be able to specify how long my offer for help is valid for